Prompts

 Benefits of having prompts

-• Prompts help guide the end-users interactions with the Knowledge Assistant.
+• Prompts help guide the end-user's interactions with the Agent.

 • Using prompts can help improve the relevance of questions asked by end-users.